 |Quick Facts: Elementary, Middle, and High School Principals|

-The median annual wage of elementary, middle, and high school principals was $86,970 in May 2010.
+The median annual wage for elementary, middle, and high school principals was $90,410 in May 2015.

-Employment of elementary, middle, and high school principals is projected to grow by 10 percent from 2010 to 2020, about as fast as the average for all occupations.
-Growth is expected due to increases in enrollment.
-However, employment growth will vary by region.
+Employment of elementary, middle, and high school principals is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment growth will be driven by increases in school enrollments.